cg-tuwien/VulkanWorkshop/README.md

-# Vulkan Workshop, Part 6 "Reflections"
+# Vulkan Workshop, Part 6 "Reflect on it"

 This branch contains the code for the initial state of the workshop's part 6.
 Please checkout this branch in order to work on the tasks of part 6.